richardjgowers/mm_portal/content/components/associaters/forcefield/models.md

 # Import the param input and molecule models that comply with MMSchema
-from mmic_param.models.input import ParamInput from mmelemental.models.molecule import Molecule
+from mmic_ffpa.models.input import ParamInput from mmelemental.models.molecule import Molecule

-# Create an MMSchema molecule
+# Create MMSchema molecule
 mol = Molecule.from_file(path_to_file)

 # Create input for Amber99 FF (optionally) using the GMX engine